 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 A finger may be injured by a direct blow or cut.
-These injuries are often work-related.
+Many injuries are work-related.
 The finger may also be jammed, twisted, or stretched playing sports.
 Animal bites are another common cause of finger injuries.

 If the side ligaments are torn, the patient may have